Survivor Benefit Plan (SBP)

 $500 x .55 = $275

-Spouse: A Spouse married to the Service member at NOE or 20 year letter and who is also named as the beneficiary for RCSBP is an eligible Spouse, regardless of how long they have been married.
-A Service member who is unmarried on the date of their NOE or 20 year letter and later marries, must elect Spouse coverage for that Spouse within one year of the date of the first marriage following NOE or 20 year letter.
-That Spouse is not eligible to receive benefits unless they were married to the Service member at least one year or had a child born of that marriage.
-If no action taken within one year of marriage, RCSBP is closed for that Spouse and any future Spouse.
+Spouse: A spouse married to the service member at NOE or 20 year letter and who is also named as the beneficiary for RCSBP is an eligible spouse, regardless of how long they have been married.
+A service member who is unmarried on the date of their NOE or 20 year letter and later marries, must elect Spouse RCSBP coverage for that spouse within one year of the date of the first marriage following NOE or 20 year letter.
+That spouse is not eligible to receive benefits unless they were married to the service member at least one year or had a child born of that marriage.
+If no action taken within one year of marriage, RCSBP is closed for that spouse and any future spouse.

-A Spouse election applies not only to the Spouse a Service member has at time of NOE but also to any future Spouse.
-If a participating Service member loses their Spouse through death or divorce, the Service member still has Spouse coverage, but it goes into a "suspended" status.
-If the Service member remarries, the Spouse election reactivates, and the new Spouse automatically becomes an eligible beneficiary after one year of marriage or upon the birth of a child of that marriage, if sooner.
-During that first year, the Service member has three choices: (1) Allow the previous RCSBP election to resume (which happens automatically if the Service member does nothing); (2) Terminate Spouse participation (which forever prohibits Spouse participation in the future); or (3) Increase coverage if the previous election was for less than maximum benefits.
-Under the third option, the Service member would be required to pay premiums for the increased coverage retroactively to the date of initial enrollment for all periods of previous Spouse coverage, less any premiums already paid.
+A Spouse RCSBP election applies not only to the spouse a service member has at time of NOE but also to any future spouse.
+If a participating service member loses their spouse through death or divorce, the service member still has Spouse RCSBP coverage, but it goes into a "suspended" status.
+If the service member remarries, the Spouse RCSBP election reactivates, and the new spouse automatically becomes an eligible beneficiary after one year of marriage or upon the birth of a child of that marriage, if sooner.
+During that first year, the service member has three choices: (1) Allow the previous RCSBP election to resume (which happens automatically if the service member does nothing); (2) Terminate spouse participation (which forever prohibits spouse participation in the future); or (3) Increase coverage if the previous election was for less than maximum benefits.
+Under the third option, the service member would be required to pay premiums for the increased coverage retroactively to the date of initial enrollment for all periods of previous Spouse RCSBP coverage.

-If the former Spouse remarries before age 55, the former Spouse becomes ineligible to receive benefits, but the former Spouse election remains in force and reactivates if the former Spouse's marriage ends by death or divorce.
-When the former Spouse remarries prior to age 55, the Retired Service member does not have to pay RCSBP premiums for the period of that marriage but must provide DFAS a copy of the marriage certificate.
-A former Spouse election can be changed to a Spouse election if the former Spouse election was made voluntarily, the former Spouse's concurrence is not required, but if the former Spouse election was made pursuant to a court order, a subsequent court order relieving the Service member of the obligation would be necessary to make the change.
+If the former spouse remarries before age 55, the former spouse becomes ineligible to receive benefits, but the Former Spouse RCSBP election remains in force and reactivates if the former spouse's marriage ends by death or divorce.
+When the former spouse remarries prior to age 55, the Retired Service member does not have to pay RCSBP premiums for the period of that marriage but must provide DFAS a copy of the marriage certificate.
+A Former Spouse SBP election can be changed to a Spouse RCSBP election.
+If the former Spouse election was made voluntarily, the former spouse's concurrence is not required, but if the former Spouse RCSBP election was made pursuant to a court order, a subsequent court order relieving the service member of the obligation would be necessary to make the change.

-If a former Spouse beneficiary dies, a remarried Service member may change their election to Spouse coverage for a subsequent Spouse within one year of the date of the former Spouse's death.
-If the Service member is unmarried at the time of the former Spouse's death and later remarries, the Service member may change their RCSBP election to Spouse coverage, naming the subsequent Spouse as beneficiary, within one year of the date of remarriage.
-If the former Spouse died before 25 November 2015, and the Service member had remarried prior to that date, the Retired Service member only had until 24 November 2016 to elect coverage for that subsequent Spouse.
+If a former spouse beneficiary dies, a remarried service member may change their election to Spouse RCSBP coverage for a subsequent spouse within one year of the date of the former spouse's death.
+If the service member is unmarried at the time of the former spouse's death and later remarries, the service member may change their RCSBP election to Spouse RCSBP coverage, naming the subsequent spouse as beneficiary, within one year of the date of remarriage.
+If the former spouse died before 25 November 2015, and the service member had remarried prior to that date, the Retired Service member only had until 24 November 2016 to elect coverage for that subsequent spouse.

 Continuing Eligibility: